scrabbletank/farhome-rules/rulesdoc.md

 ##### Innate Reflexes

-You gain 2 proficiency in a saving throw of your choice.
+You gain expertise in your starting attribute save.

 #### Fallen
 ___